Is the Reward Of A Career In Financial Advising Worth The Risk?

 For most of us, working is a necessary and essential part of our lives.
 According to a study by Gallup, a staggering number of workers have indicated experiencing disengagement and unhappiness in their current careers.
 If you’ve found this article, you may be experiencing similar feelings when it comes to your job or career and you’re ready to do something about it.

 Enter the financial advising world.
-Consolidated Planning was founded in 1981 with just four advisors and has now grown to over 110 fully licensed financial advisors, and growing.
+Consolidated Planning was founded in 1981 with just four advisors and has now grown to over 100 financial advisors, and growing.
 There’s a reason this number continually grows, all of which can be attributed to the uniqueness of the industry itself, as well as the planning-based processes in place at Consolidated Planning.

 We know it can be scary to change jobs, and even more so, change industries but if not now, when?
 In the article that follows, you will be able to make an informed decision if the benefits of building your career as a financial advisor outweigh the associated risks.